 - Had to take place at a HOTEL

-- And the words: COLLAR, GLOOMY, POLICE, RHYTHM, SAPPHIRE
+- And the words: COLLAR, GLOOMY, POLICE, RHYTHM, and SAPPHIRE.

-I was working on a travel piece when the brief arrived, based on ten days spent in Syria in 1995.
+I was working on a travel piece when the brief arrived, based on ten days I spent backpacking in Syria in 1995.
 In addition to my travel journal from that period, I had pulled out photos to use in the piece.
-And one was of me sitting in the courtyard at the Al-Rabie Hotel in Damascus.
+And one was of me sitting in the courtyard of the Al-Rabie Hotel in Damascus.

-In my journal were entries about chatting with a well-travelled American in the hotel courtyard, whom I'd described as a "know-all".
-But I also noted we'd had a good conversation when I steered it towards "subjects on which he had knowledge as opposed to those where he had an opinion."
+My journal had an entry about meeting a well-travelled American in the hotel courtyard, whom I'd described as a "know-all".
+But I'd also noted we had a good conversation when I steered it towards "subjects on which he had knowledge as opposed to those where he had an opinion".

-And my journal records another traveller had offered to write a letter for me to give a hotel manager in Aman to claim a book which he'd left behind.
+There was also an entry about another traveller who had offered to write a letter for me to give a hotel manager in Amman, Jordan, to claim a book he'd left for safekeeping.

-I used the photo and my travel journal entries to create a short mystery story set in the Al-Rabie Hotel.
+I used the photo and journal entries to create a mystery short story set in the Al-Rabie Hotel.
 As for the words from the brief, did you spot them in the story?
 Here’s a tip: I used each word once.

-And I'll leave it to your imagination as to what Klaus's envelope may have contained.
-It is worth mentioning, the black market and Syrian security forces were ever-present back in 1995.
+I'll leave it to your imagination what Klaus's envelope may have contained.
+However, it’s worth mentioning, the black market and security forces were ever-present during my time in Syria in 1995.

 A middle-aged dad and dog owner, Robert Fairhead is an editor and writer at Tall And True, and blogs on his eponymous website, RobertFairhead.com.